sammhansen/sammhansen/README.md

 <details>
   <summary>More about me</summary>

-- Am Not Russian 😹
+- Am Not Russian
 - Backend Developer | CyberSecurity Researcher
-- I Use Arch BTW :)
+- I Use nixos BTW :)

 </details>
 <br>